View on GitHub

 # If no state change is detected during the no_change_timeout period,

-# the monitoring interval switches to this interval to reduce API usage.
+# the monitoring interval will switch to this interval to reduce API usage.

 # Supported formats: "30s", "1m", "5m", "30m", "1h", "1d"